mmlacak/crochess/docs/source/libcc/ccposutils.rst

 Functions
 ---------

-.. c:function:: CcPosDesc cc_convert_pos_to_pos_desc( CcChessboard * cb, CcPos pos )
+.. c:function:: CcPosDesc cc_convert_pos_to_pos_desc( CcChessboard * cb__d, CcPos pos )

     Function converts position to position descriptor (i.e. the one containing piece, and tag at that location on a chessboard).

-    If chessboard is not given, piece and tag members are not updated, returned value still contains a given position.
+    If *optional* chessboard is not given, piece and tag members are not updated, returned value still contains a given position.

-    :param cb: A chessboard.
+    :param cb__d: *Optional*, a chessboard.
     :param pos: A position.
     :returns: Position descriptor.